Campus Improvement Plan

 Strategy's Expected Result/Impact: Targeted instruction and proficiency in grade level standards

-Staff Responsible for Monitoring: Principal, APs, Instructional Specialists, and teachers
+Staff Responsible for Monitoring: Administration, Instructional Specialist, and teachers

 Funding Sources: - 199 PIC 11 - Instructional Services - $1,000